lukecav/awesome-gravity-forms/README.md

 - [Restrict Dates Add-On for Gravity Forms](https://wordpress.org/plugins/restrict-dates-add-on-for-gravity-forms/) - This plugin adds date restrict options on Gravity Forms datepicker field.
 - [Post Update Add-On – Gravity Forms](https://wordpress.org/plugins/post-update-addon-gravity-forms/) - Update/Edit a post or a custom post type with Gravity Forms.
 - [Multi Uploader for Gravity Forms](https://wordpress.org/plugins/gf-multi-uploader/) - Multiple file uploader and editor with advanced options for Gravity Forms plugin.
+- [GF Hebrew Virtual Keyboard Add-On](https://wordpress.org/plugins/gf-hebrew-virtual-keyboard-add-on/) - GF Hebrew Virtual Keyboard Add-On that adds an on-screen virtual Keyboard to your project, which will popup when a specified entry field is focused.